 The TSA uses a number of social media platforms to communicate our news, invite input and feedback, raise awareness and campaign for people affected by TSC, their families and carers.
 There are many other great websites on the internet with useful resources and information relevant to the TSC community.

 However please be aware that the TSA is not responsible for and has no control over information you or others submit, post or share on social media or other websites even where we link to them from our own website or they link to our website.
 When you use these sites you do so in accordance with the separate terms and conditions and policies of these sites.

-The Tuberous Sclerosis Association (TSA) will always endeavour to keep accurate and up to date information on you but if you think any of the personal information we hold about you is not correct, you may also request that it is corrected.In relation to all of these rights, please email or write to us at: firstname.lastname@example.org
+The Tuberous Sclerosis Association (TSA) will always endeavour to keep accurate and up to date information on you but if you think any of the personal information we hold about you is not correct, you may also request that it is corrected.

 We regularly review and update this policy to make sure it is accurate and simple to understand.
-This policy was last updated in May 2018.
+This policy was last updated in August 2018.